BigPongsakorn02/BigPongsakorn02/README.md

 My name is BigZ from Thailand and I'm a computer engineering student at KMUTT, specializing in 3D modeling and UX/UI design.
 <p>I really enjoy learning languages and frameworks like React.
 Explore my GitHub profile and dive into my projects!</p>

-- 👨‍💻 My Portfolio <a href="https://linktr.ee/BigPongsakorn">Link Tree
+- 👨‍💻 My Portfolio <a href="https://bigzee.vercel.app/">Portfolio
 </a>

 - 📫 How to reach me **pongsakornjansanit1@gmail.com**